OutlawGameTools/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 -  The language is simple and easy to learn.
 -  Most code can be written and changed quickly and without hassle.
--  Less code written means less errors & mistakes to fix.
+-  Less code written means less errors and mistakes to fix.
 -  Easier to read the code (less clutter).
 -  No compilation is required to test.
 -  Runtime is tiny.